Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 students guided globally

-740 avg
+695 avg

 Crackverbal student GMAT score

-Free diagnostic
+GMAT diagnostic

 Not sure which DI question types are costing you the most?

-The free CrackVerbal GMAT diagnostic gives you a section-wise breakdown in 12 minutes.
+The free Crackverbal GMAT diagnostic gives you a section-wise breakdown in 12 minutes.
 Know your gaps before you study.

-Take the Free Diagnostic →
+Take the Free GMAT Diagnostic →

-01 — What is GI?
+01 — What are GI questions

 What Are GMAT Graphics Interpretation Questions?

-Graphics Interpretation questions present a graph or chart — sometimes two, or a graph paired with a table — along with a brief text description, and ask you to complete one or two statements using dropdown menus.
+Graphics Interpretation questions present a graph or chart (sometimes two, or a graph paired with a table) along with a brief text description, and ask you to complete one or two statements using dropdown menus.
 Each dropdown typically has between two and six answer choices.

 The Structure of a GI Question

-GMAT Graphics Interpretation question structure diagram
+GMAT Graphics Interpretation question structure showing graph, text, and two dropdown blanks

 How Many GI Questions Appear on the GMAT?